housing & healthcare (EN) sub

 service staff, bar staff, cleaner or hotel employee – you may be eligible for various

 housing and healthcare benefits.
-The UK has a different system compared to EU countries,
+The UK has a different system compared to many EU countries,

 but still offers important financial and medical support for workers.